MicrosoftDocs/memdocs/autopilot/windows-autopilot-reset.md

 1. To trigger the local Autopilot Reset, sign into the device with an account that has local admin credentials.

  Once the local Autopilot Reset is triggered, the reset process starts.
 Once provisioning is complete, the device is again ready for use.

 > [!NOTE]
 >
-> When local Autopilot Reset is used on a device, the device's primary user and the Microsoft Entra device owner are not updated.
+> When local Autopilot Reset is used on a device, the device's primary user and the Microsoft Entra device owner aren't updated.
 Admins can update them manually after the Autopilot Reset completes.

 ## Reset devices with remote Windows Autopilot Reset